A Final Homage to Kliff Kingsbury

 - Kliff’s road record the last 3 years: 15-10.

 - In the Super Bowl era, Kliff Kingsbury was the Cardinals’ 6th HC to earn a playoff berth (Don Coryell, Jim Hanifan, Vince Tobin, Ken Whisenhunt, Bruce Arians, Kliff Kingsbury).
 Context: the Cardinals, during the Super Bowl era have made the playoffs only 9 times in the past 57 years.
-The only coaches to win a playoff game are Vince Tobin (1) and Ken Whisenhunt (4).
+The only coaches to win a playoff game are Vince Tobin (1), Ken Whisenhunt (4) and Bruce Arians (1).

 - In 2021 The Athletic tabbed Kliff Kingsbury as the 4th best head coach in the NFL to make the most of the least amount of talent.